vikichand/vikichand/README.md

 I quite passionately introduce myself as a Full-Stack Creative Software Engineer, passionate about Machine Learning, AI, and Creative Coding, with an enthusiastic student-minded eagerness.

-I enjoy having the freedom of exploring and learning new technologies, which allows me the advantage of a T-Shaped skillset.
+I enjoy having the freedom of exploring and learning new technologies, which allows me the advantage of a T-Shaped skill set.

-To give a little background, I've been diving headfirst into the tech industry for over 10 years, and while my keyboard has thankfully stayed clean, my hands have gotten quite dirty learning, exploring, and engineering cool stuff.
-But professionally, a dynamic Full-Stack Software & Creative Engineer boasting over 7 years of comprehensive hands-on experience in architecting, developing, and deploying enterprise-level applications across various platforms and industries.
+To give a little background, I've been diving headfirst into the tech industry for over 10 years, and while my keyboard has thankfully stayed clean, my hands have gotten quite dirty learning, exploring, and engineering cool stuff prizing the agility of a T-shaped skill set.

+But professionally, a dynamic Full-Stack Creative Software Engineer boasting over 7 years of comprehensive hands-on experience in architecting, developing, and deploying enterprise-level applications across various platforms and industries.
+I've spearheaded solution design initiatives, significantly contributing to revenue growth, driving user engagement, and optimizing software performance.
+My expertise encompasses crafting state-of-the-art interactive UIs, integrating advanced Machine Learning and AI algorithms, enhancing user experiences, and streamlining delivery times.
+I've adeptly managed cross-functional teams in both on-site and remote environments, emphasizing CI/CD processes and rigorous testing protocols to consistently exceed business objectives.

 Proficient in a broad tech stack including but not limited to: